“Love is of all passions the strongest, for it attacks simultaneously

 We pray, Lord God, that You bless our family life.
 May we experience daily the love that we have for each other.
 If there are things that need to be patched up, let Your healing flow.
 Heal our married life and family life.
 In Jesus’ name, we pray.
 Amen.

-*This excerpt is taken from Love Connect: The Couple’s Language to a Happy Marriage by Dreus and Love Cosio, launching this February 2020 at www.feastbooks.ph!
+*This excerpt is taken from Love Connect: The Couple’s Language to a Happy Marriage by Dreus and Love Cosio.
+Available now in paperback and e-book version at www.feastbooks.ph!

 Photo from Unsplashed.com